hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-3.md

 4\.
 Add the **Remote Process Group (RPG)** onto the canvas.

-- Remote Process Group (RPG): sends sensor data from one computer (Raspberry Pi) to a remote NiFi instance running on a different computer (HDF Sandbox node)
+- Remote Process Group (RPG): sends sensor data from one computer (Raspberry Pi) to a remote NiFi instance running on a different computer (CDF Sandbox node)

 5\.
 Configure the properties in RPG's Property Tab by adding the properties listed in **Table 3**: